leads-project/leads_query-engine/README.rst

 1. create a virtualenv (you need to have *virtualenv* and *virtualenvwrapper* installed)

    ::

      make dev_virtual_create

+     # you might need to install additional libraries,
+     # such as libssl-dev (ubuntu)
      make dev_virtual_install_packages

 2. Activate the virtualenv: